Biography

 Ahmaud Arbery’s case shaped digital political discourse in several ways:

-• The viral video footage demonstrated how cell phone recordings and social media distribution could force accountability in cases that might otherwise receive limited attention
+• The viral video footage preceded the arrests in the case, illustrating how cell phone recordings and social media distribution could bring renewed attention to cases that had previously received limited coverage

 • His case, alongside those of George Floyd and Breonna Taylor, became part of a broader 2020 social media discourse about racial justice and policing in America